JetBrains/kotlin-mobile-docs/topics/configure-sqldelight-for-data-storage.md

 ### Insert

 To add a data record into a table, use the SQL command `INSERT`.
-A query for inserting entries into the `Language` may look like this:
+A query for inserting entries into the `Language` table may look like this:

 ```sql